My Last Valentine From June - 2003

-In 2002, June was starting her 5th year after being diagnosed with Alzheimer’s.
-Valentines Day in 2003 would have been her start into the 6th year of Alzheimer’s.
+In 2002, June was starting her 5th year after being diagnosed with Alzheimer’s in 1998 based on symptoms in 1997.
+(Valentines Day in 2003 would have been her start into the 7h year of Alzheimer’s.
 On Valentines Day in 2003, June was already entering into the later stages of this terrible disease and was not able to follow her plans of the year before.
 When June purchased the Valentines for use in the year in 2003, she placed them into a 6” by 9” manila clasp envelope.
 On the top edge of the envelope June had written in red ink “Valentine’s for next year 2003.”

 Although when June made the purchase in the year 2002, her writing was still remarkably steady and clear.
 The year 2002 was the year that June and I celebrated our 50th Anniversary.
 Unfortunately her condition deteriorated rapidly during the coming year and Alzheimer’s took control of more and more of her life.
 As a result, the first Valentine was never delivered.
 Two years after this 2003 Valentines Day, June was placed in the care of an Alzheimer's facility (March 16th, 2005)

 June loved to buy cards of all kinds for her family, friends and relatives.
 This year (2008) I decided to look at June’s previously purchased cards and see if June had purchased any Valentines.
 If I found any, I intended to send them out to her family and any one else appropriate as a Valentine from June.
 My search revealed the manila envelope stuffed with valentines.